 - boiled liver and lean meat.

-If the pet at first refuses to eat, do not insist.
-At this time it is necessary to provide the dog with a lot of fresh water.
-Begin to feed the dog in small portions, including in the diet of food and foods that are well absorbed by the body.
+If the pet at first refuses to eat, you should not insist.
+At this time it is necessary to provide the dog with plenty of fresh water.
+Begin to feed the dog should be small portions, including in the diet of food and foods that are well digested by the body.

-When planting a pet, it is worth remembering that the entire responsibility for his health and well-being lies on the shoulders of the owner.
+When starting a pet, it is worth remembering that all responsibility for his health and well-being rests on the shoulders of the owner.
 So, it is necessary to prevent such cases of poisoning, removing potential toxic substances away from the pet.